-For investors who are trying to decide between an investment in individual bonds or bond funds, there are several important considerations.
+For investors who are trying to decide between investing in individual bonds or bond funds, there are several important considerations.

 Individual Bonds: A Higher Probability That You Receive Your Principal Back